The Life You Choose

 I didn’t want to get up.
 And I didn’t want to start another day.
-I’d been a counselor and/or clinical social worker/psychotherapist for more than a decade by then.
+I’d been a counselor and/or clinical social worker/psychotherapist for several years by then.
 Somehow, in hearing my own voice and thoughts I kicked into psychotherapist mode.
 It’s strange when I think back on that moment, but I literally became my own psychotherapist and had a conversation with myself that went like this:

 “Hold up.
 You suicidal?”

 “No, I don’t want to kill myself.
 I just don’t want to live my life like this anymore.”